Assault Lawyers in Denver Seeking Justice for Your Pain and Suffering

 There are three types of assault, including first-degree assault, second-degree assault, and third-degree assault.

-Is Battery Different than Assault?
+Is Battery Different from Assault?

-There are two types of battery, including simple and aggravated.
+There are two types of battery: simple and aggravated.
 Simple battery refers to any situation where there’s contact or use of force with another person that’s considered offensive touching.
 Aggravated battery is a result of severe injuries caused by another person and involves the use of a deadly weapon.
+Any unwelcome or violent act can be considered battery and, in some cases, assault too.

 - Nursing home abuse